cloudfoundry/windows-syslog-release/README.md

 with special attention to standard configuration that will be ignored or fail.

 - RELP is not a supported transport protocol.
 While `syslog-forwarder-windows` will start, it will not forward logs.
-- Does not forward os event logs: use [Event Log Release][event-log-release]
 - Does not support fallback servers (and will not use any if configured)
 - Does not support custom rules (and will not respect them if configured)
 - Does not support configuration of `permitted_peer` (what addresses or dns resolutions are allowed to recieve syslog messages) in tls mode